Big South Conference: Women's sponsored sports by school

-In addition to the above, Campbell, Gardner–Webb, and Presbyterian consider their female cheerleaders to be varsity athletes, with Campbell also considering its male cheerleaders as such.
+In addition to the above, Campbell, Gardner–Webb, Presbyterian, and USC Upstate consider their female cheerleaders to be varsity athletes, with Campbell and Upstate also considering their male cheerleaders as such.
+Upstate also counts its all-female dance team as a varsity team.

 Football – players drafted by the NFL

 Football players from the Big South have been drafted to play professionally in the National Football League.